The gist: Low self-esteem can grip all of us. And feeling self-doubt is part of being human. Understanding your psychology can help you overcome it.

 How did he overcome his crippling self-doubt?
 A key quote from his time in office and notes from cognitive psychologists give us a hint.

-To understand how and why uncertainty holds you back in life, it’s good to understand doubt in the first place.
+To understand how and why uncertainty holds you back in life, it’s best to understand the foundation of doubt first.
 In the world of science, psychologists like to classify doubt in two separate categories: general doubt and self-doubt.

 - General doubt: uncertainty over externalities—things outside of you.
 You might have doubt about a politician’s promise or that the pizza will show up on time.
 There’s an uncertainty about what’s happening around you.

 - Self-doubt: uncertainty within yourself.
-This is when you question your own abilities and struggle with your decisions, like what toppings you should choose for the all-important pizza.
+This is when you question your own abilities and struggle with your decisions, like what toppings you should choose for that pizza.

-In many ways, general doubt can be good because it forces you to re-examine your beliefs and think critically about things you’ve always accepted as true.
+In many ways, general doubt can be good because it forces you to re-examine your beliefs and think critically.
 If you’re really hungry and doubt the pizza place will get your order to you on time, you might find a more reliable shop.

 But self-doubt almost always gets in the way of what you want.
 If you’re really hungry but can’t decide which toppings will make you happiest, you’ll struggle with the decision until you and all your friends are hangry2 and no one is happy.